-Co-living is on the rise, and the demographic of those who choose to share their homes is expanding — roommates aren’t just for college kids and young professionals.
-Apps like Roomi allow people a safer, more transparent way to find housemates with whom they’ll vibe.
+Co living trends state that it is on the rise, and the demographic of those who choose to share their homes is expanding.
+So roommates aren’t just for college kids and young professionals.
 Where once a struggling single parent‘s only alternative to living alone was to move back in with family.
-Choosing to co-live with other single parents is becoming an increasingly popular option.
+Choosing to co live with other single parents is becoming an increasingly popular option.
 And why not?
-The benefits of co-living with other single parents are abundant: splitting costs for childcare, more playmates for only-child kids, and the freedom to parent with like-minded people.
-With 9.9 million single moms in America raising kids younger than 18 (and the percentage of single fathers on the rise), single parents are catching on to the co-living trend.
+The benefits of co living with other single parents are abundant: splitting costs for childcare, more playmates for only-child kids, and the freedom to parent with like-minded people.
+With 9.9 million single moms in America raising kids younger than 18 (and the percentage of single fathers on the rise), single parents are catching on to the co living trend.
 We can’t say we’re too surprised.

-Co-living is more than a fancy term for having roommates or housemates — it’s a conscious decision to share your home with people who enrich your day-to-day life.
-Traditionally, co-living has been considered the temporary solution for young professionals trying to cut living expenses.
+Co living is more than a fancy term for having roommates or housemates.
+It’s a conscious decision to share your home with people who enrich your day-to-day life.
+Traditionally, co living has been considered a temporary solution for young professionals trying to cut living expenses.
 But today it’s a way of life that more people are opting in for.
 And for some unexpected roommates — from seniors to single parents — they wouldn’t have it any other way.

-Author and single mother of four Angie Fenimore falls into the latter category.
-She currently has 10 people living in her house, all of whom split the bills and household chores, but this wasn’t always her normal lifestyle.
-Fenimore chose this setup after an unexpected co-living experience changed her life and showed her the benefits of co living.
+Author and single mother of four Angie Fenimore falls into the latter category of co living trends.
+She currently has 10 people living in her house.
+All of whom split the bills and household chores, but this wasn’t always her normal lifestyle.
+Fenimore chose this setup after an unexpected co living experience changed her life and showed her the benefits of co living.

 “My friend was raised in a polygamist community, and though she left that lifestyle in her early 20s, it influenced how she approached shared responsibilities and how she treated everyone who stepped foot in her home as family.
 It introduced me not only to a far more economical, but also a more rewarding lifestyle.
 We all shared the home for seven months, and the experience completely altered my view of communal living.”